waldronmatt/webpack-boilerplate/README.md

 yarn dev
 ```

-Build and serve on Netlify:
+Build and serve for Netlify:

 ```bash
 yarn build
 ```

+**Note:** Configure script in Netlify to auto-run via push to `main` branch.

-Build and serve via Express:
+Build and serve for Express:

 ```bash
 yarn prod